Neighbourhood Watch: World Premiere Reviews

 An excellent cast of eight seamlessly encompasses the comic and the sinister or pathetic.
 The fact that the only successful and stable relationship in the play is between two Lesbians we never actually see shows how damaged the characters are, but that doesn’t stop them being very funny.
 [Terence Booth]’s quasi-military ex-security man still feels he’s in the front line against the hooligans, Eileen Battye mans the press desk with the authority of a champion gossip and Richard Derrington’s ineffectual Welsh cuckold alternates between bursting into tears and relishing medieval punishments.
 His wife (Frances Grey) is a giddy variation on the good-hearted tart, and Martin and Hilda’s next door neighbours prove, in the performances of Phil Cheadle and Amy Loughton, more complex than their initial personae as boorish bully and over-emotional “child bride”.

-Ever Decreasing Circles?) with the blind certainties of an apprentice dictator, always managing to suggest the humanity that is hidden, but never lost.
+Matthew Cottle and Alexandra Mathie are both outstanding in the central roles.
+As Martin he combines the rumpled innocence of a Richard Briers (is the character name a tribute to Ever Decreasing Circles?) with the blind certainties of an apprentice dictator, always managing to suggest the humanity that is hidden, but never lost.
 Hilda is an altogether more sinister figure and Mathie brilliantly charts the many forms repression can take, from “artistic” green wallpaper to public humiliation of the sexually active.

-Neighbourhood Watch seldom flags, but Ayckbourn also has something to say (wise and occasionally provocative) about issues ranging from the misuses of religion to the real causes of the “broken society."
+As an entertainment Neighbourhood Watch seldom flags, but Ayckbourn also has something to say (wise and occasionally provocative) about issues ranging from the misuses of religion to the real causes of the “broken society."

 (whatsonstage.com, 14 September 2011)